Seller Disclosure: How Can Sellers Avoid Legal Trouble

 Recission of the ContractIn some cases where the lie causes the buyer huge losses, courts can order equitable relief in the form of a recission of the contract.
 Under this, the contract becomes null and void as if it never existed before.
 The aggrieved party is brought back to a position had the sale not occurred and all the expenses made by the buyer are returned as compensation.

-What Happens if the Seller Has Made a Mistake in the Disclosure Form or Forgot to Mention Any Facts?
+What if the Seller Forgets or Makes a Mistake in the Disclosure Form?

-Compensation of DamagesThe buyer can file a suit for compensation of damages caused to the buyer because of being misled by the seller.
+Compensation of DamagesThe buyer can file a suit for compensation for damages caused to the buyer because of being misled by the seller.

 Suit for Negligence A suit for negligence or negligent misrepresentation can be filed against the seller.
 Here damages can be claimed against the mistake made by the seller.